RaziFalah/pps-password-bookmaker/README.md

 <h1>pps-password-bookmaker</h1>
-Secure cli password bank program for Debian-based linux distros, programmed in python
+Secure cli password bank program for Debian-based linux distros, programmed using python

-#Important to know before downloading
+<h2>Very important to know before downloading</h2>
-Please install in you ~ directory! otherwise the program will not work!
+Please install in you ~ directory! otherwise the program will not work! <br>
-Please do not change any name of the files or the place of the files, otherwise the program will not work!
+Please do not change any name of the files or the place of the files, otherwise the program will not work! <br>
-Please do not use the program in superuser or root, otherwise the program will not work!
+Please do not use the program in superuser or root, otherwise the program will not work! <br>

 #Installation guidance